Training and Storage Facility

 The Project was successful in renewing their Investors in People Status in April 2007.

-Every year the project hosts a presentation evening to recognises our young peoples achievements.
-This year, over 188 certificates were presented to the young people in the project to honour their efforts and achievements in obtaining qualifications in accredited courses and taken part in identified progressive routes to further education.
-This event alone then is noted to help boast young peoples confidence and self-esteem levels and has been welcomed by parents and the community.
+Every year the project hosts a presentation evening to recognise our members achievements.
+This year, over 188 certificates were presented to the young people in the project to honour the efforts and achievements in obtaining qualifications in accredited courses and taking part in identified progressive routes to further education.
+This event alone is noted to help boast young peoples confidence and self-esteem levels and has been welcomed by parents and the community.

 The greatest impact that we have is providing issue based workshops based on young peoples’ needs that encourage young people to make informed choices in order to promote healthier lifestyles, life long learning, inclusion and community safety whilst at the same time, tackling the problems of poverty and anti-social behaviour.